godror/godror/README.md

 [ODPI-C](https://www.github.com/oracle/odpi).

 At least Go 1.11 is required!
+Cgo is required, so cross-compilation is hard, and you cannot set `CGO_ENABLED=0`!

 Although an Oracle client is NOT required for compiling, it *is* at run time.
 One can download it from <https://www.oracle.com/database/technologies/instant-client/downloads.html>